1. Send an important message to elected officials that this proposal needs to receive proper community input.

 Modeled on the failed Washington D.C. legislation, and on the heels of total non-partisan rejection by outraged City of Richmond residents in 2019, the Berkeley bill goes as far as it can to stepping on private property rights.

-First right of refusal.
-In addition to offering the tenant a first right of refusal, each owner will also need to inform each and every listed nonprofit developer or "partner" - approved by the city - of the owner's intent to sell.
-And even if they say "no thanks" and the owner goes to the market for a buyer, the owner must notify the tenants and qualified nonprofits of the offer made by another party.
+First right of offer AND first right of refusal.
+In addition to offering the tenant a first right of refusal, each owner will also need to inform each and every listed "Qualified Nonprofit" - approved by the city - of the owner's intent to sell.
+And even if they say "no thanks" and the owner goes to the market for a buyer, the owner must notify the tenants and qualified nonprofits of the offer made by another party and give the tenant or Qualified Nonprofits the First Right of Refusal.

 Any owner found in violation of TOPA could be fined $1,000 per day, per unit!

 1. Tenants and tenant organizations have the right to purchase your rental property before you may sell, demolish, or withdraw the property from the rental market.
 This includes any property in which a tenant has residency, including single family homes, Golden Duplexes, triplexes, multi-units and more!
-Owners may set the asking price.
+Owners may set the asking price (note: don't be fooled - "asking price" does not equal "market price.")

-2. Tenant(s) may assign the right to the city-approved nonprofits (aka "Qualified Organizations") .
+2. Tenant(s) may activate their right to purchase or they may assign the right to the city-approved nonprofits (aka "Qualified Organizations") .

 3. Tenants or the nonprofits have extended period of times to organize themselves, present a Letter of Intent, provide an Offer of Sale, secure financing, and close the sale.
 Some sales could take over one year if all timelines are maximized.

-4. Even if the tenant (or Qualified Nonprofit) do not want to act on an offer of sale, the owner must wait a specified period of time before going out to the market.
+4. Even if the tenant (or Qualified Nonprofit) do not want to act on an offer of sale, the owner must wait a specified period of time before going out to the market for a third party offer.

 5. Once the owner has gone out to the market and secures a new offer, the owner must go back to the tenant(s) and Qualified Nonprofit, offering them a second bite at the apple.
-The tenant(s) or QO will have up to 30 days to counter or refuse the offer.
+The tenant(s) or QO will have additional days to counter or refuse the offer.

-6. The owner may not request that a tenant waive their right of first refusal nor may an owner require a tenant to prove their financial ability to purchase.
+6. The owner may not request that a tenant waive their right of first refusal ,nor may an owner require a tenant to prove their financial ability to purchase upfront.

 7. An owner violating any of the TOPA provisions is subject to a $1,000 per day, per unit fine.